Seneca-BSA/bsa/docs/sea700/lab5.md

         roslaunch hiwonder_servo_controllers start.launch

 1. Next, start MoveIt on the JetAuto.
-This time, we won't be using Gazebo simulation:
+This time, we won't be using the Gazebo simulation:

         roslaunch jetauto_moveit_config demo.launch fake_execution:=false

-1. You can now move the robot arm using MoveIt interface as well as the script in your package.
+1. You can now move the robot arm using the MoveIt interface as well as the script in your package.

 ### JetAuto Robot Arm Control (Without MoveIt)

-1. Although MoveIt is a good tool for simulating and moving the robot arm, but you can control the robot arm without using MoveIt.
-Create another python script in your package with the following:
+1. Although MoveIt is a good tool for simulating and moving the robot arm, you can also control the robot arm without using MoveIt.
+Create another Python script in your package with the following:

         #!/usr/bin/env python3